-Proposals for 11 or more new dwellings will be expected to provide a mix of tenure, type and size of dwellings that:

-- 1. Reflects the Council's latest evidence of housing need and market demand; - 2.
+- A. Proposals for 11 or more new dwellings will be expected to provide a mix of tenure, type and size of dwellings that: - 1.
+Reflects the Council's latest evidence of housing need and market demand; - 2.
 Reflects the needs of different household types; - 3.
 Avoids the over-concentration of certain types of residential development in an area; and - 4.
-Takes account of the nature of the development proposal, for example flatted development or supported/sheltered housing where greater variety of house type, size or tenure may not be feasible or appropriate.

-Larger residential proposals will be expected to provide a wider mix of tenure, type and size of affordable and market dwellings, and a range of net densities across the development commensurate with their greater potential to create and sustain inclusive mixed communities and help deliver the strategic objectives of Plan:MK.

-- 1. Net densities of proposals for 11 or more new dwellings should balance making efficient use of land with respecting the surrounding character and context.
-Higher density development will be encouraged in locations with good accessibility to facilities, that are well served by public transport, and where it can be accommodated by existing or improved infrastructure. - 2.
-Net densities for proposals within the following areas should be within the ranges indicated: - a.
-Central Milton Keynes (excluding Campbell Park): 150 500 dwellings per hectare. - b.
-Area covered by the Central Bletchley Urban Design Framework: 150 250 dwellings per hectare. - 3.
-Where no or low levels of parking are proposed, they will be required to demonstrate the site has good accessibility to frequent public transport services to pubic transport nodes, district/town/local centres, schools and employment areas. - 4.
-Where the amount of proposed open space would be below that required by other policies in the plan, proposals will be required to:
+Takes account of the nature of the development proposal, for example flatted development or supported/sheltered housing where greater variety of house type, size or tenure may not be feasible or appropriate. - B. Larger residential proposals will be expected to provide a wider mix of tenure, type and size of affordable and market dwellings, and a range of net densities across the development commensurate with their greater potential to create and sustain inclusive mixed communities and help deliver the strategic objectives of Plan:MK. - C. Net densities of proposals for 11 or more new dwellings should balance making efficient use of land with respecting the surrounding character and context.
+Higher density development will be encouraged in locations with good accessibility to facilities, that are well served by public transport, and where it can be accommodated by existing or improved infrastructure. - D. Net densities for proposals within the following areas should be within the ranges indicated: - 1.
+Central Milton Keynes (excluding Campbell Park): 150 500 dwellings per hectare. - 2.
+Area covered by the Central Bletchley Prospectus: 150 250 dwellings per hectare. - E. Where no or low levels of parking are proposed, to achieve densities that help realise wider strategic objectives, they will be required to demonstrate the site has good accessibility to frequent public transport services to public transport nodes, district/town/local centres, schools and employment areas. - F. Where the amount of proposed open space would be below that required by other policies in the plan, in order to achieve densities that help realise wider strategic objectives, proposals will be required to: - 1.
+Ensure the proposed private and/or shared outdoor amenity space and the internal amenity of buildings is designed and provided to an exceptional quality; and

-- a.
-Ensure the proposed private and/or shared outdoor amenity space and the internal amenity of buildings is designed and provided to an exceptional quality; and - b.
-Demonstrate that there is a sufficient quantity of open space within reasonable proximity of the site.
+2. Demonstrate that there is a sufficient quantity of open space within reasonable proximity of the site.